header pic header text

 Here, for example, is Ecclesiastes 1:2 in Hebrew from the Biblia Hebraica Stuttgartensia:

-The key feature in this verse, and in the entire book of Ecclesiastes, is the repeated use of variations of the word hebel.
+The key feature in this verse, and the entire book of Ecclesiastes, is the repeated use of variations of the word hebel.
 So, rather than looking at how Jerome translated that word, let's look at the ancient Semitic roots of the word hebel.

 The roots of the word hebel indicate vapor, fog, steam, breeze or breath.